AbdallahZein12/selenium-python/README.md

 - Both web scraping scripts use selenium to extract and display information.

-- Used Python, google's web application and Selenium.
+- Used Python, google's web application and Selenium..